 If you’re looking for a luxury property, try the Four Seasons Hotel Miami, where the only thing better than the location is the palm-surrounded rooftop pool.
 For bay views and the same standard of excellence that you can expect at sister properties around the globe, consider InterContinental Miami.

 The Hyatt Centric Brickell Miami is a budget-friendly pick with spacious floor-to-ceiling window rooms and water views.
 It is ideal for long-term stays (making it a good choice if you’re in downtown Miami for business travel).

 For a trendy scene, try SLS Brickell Miami, and make sure to hit up the spa during your stay, or the W Miami, where the party-friendly atmosphere makes for fun nights without ever leaving the property.

 Looking for a Brickell hotel renowned for its food and dining?
 Look no further than EAST Miami.
 You’ll also love the multiple pools and hot tubs atop the hotel, which make for a great poolside scene both night and day.

 Of course, more and more travelers are turning to Airbnb and other home-share providers like VRBO and HomeAway for more private stays without sacrificing luxury.

-If you’d rather enjoy an entire apartment, studio, or house, all to yourself, than sharing a wall with strangers, you’re in luck, as downtown Miami is filled with vacation home rentals, ranging from budget-friendly to all-out luxurious.
+If you’d rather enjoy an entire apartment, studio, or house, all to yourself, than share a wall with strangers, you’re in luck, as downtown Miami is filled with vacation home rentals, ranging from budget-friendly affordable housing to all-out luxurious.

 Things to Do in Downtown Miami Guide

-No matter what kind of traveler you are, or your interests, you can find plenty of fun in downtown Miami.
-Here are just a few of our tops picks.
+No matter what kind of traveler you are, or your interests, you can find plenty of fun in downtown Miami, some of which are even free!
+Here are just a few of our top picks.

 Skyviews MIAMI Observation Wheel